ngltr/sinaps/docs/index.rst

 Welcome to SiNAPS's documentation!
 ==================================

-`Sinaps`_ is a Python package providing fast, flexible and expressive tools to model signal propagation in neurons.
-It is an efficient framework to build computational models of neuron.
-It is based on the Cable theory and Nernst-Plank equation for the electrodiffusion in the neuron.
+`Sinaps` is a Python package providing a fast, flexible and expressive tool to model signal propagation and ionic electrodiffusion in neurons.
+It is an efficient framework to build computational models of voltage and calcium dynamics.
+It is based on the Cable theory for voltage propagation, and the Nernst-Plank equation for the electrodiffusion of ions.

 .. image::